ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 • ut.should(value) + various expressions

-Any .expect() and .should() expressions, if used by themselves, will generate an error if the desired criteria are not met, and will halt execution of the monitor.
-Any additional assertions defined in the remainder of the script will not be executed.
-However, usually you want to execute the full set of assertions, regardless of whether any of the earlier assertion fail.
-This can be achieved using ut.test():
+Any .expect() and .should() expressions (if used by themselves) will generate an error if the desired criteria are not met and will stop monitor execution.
+Any additional assertions defined in the remaining parts of the script will not be executed.

-• ut.test(descriptionText, testFunction): The output (success or failure) of an .expect or .should defined inside the specified testFunction ends up in the monitor’s assertions output.
-In addition, when an assertion fails, ut.test() will make sure that execution of the script is not halted.
+• ut.test(descriptionText, testFunction) — the output (success or failure) of an .expect or .should defined inside the specified testFunction ends up in the monitor’s assertions output.
+In addition, when an assertion fails, ut.test() will make sure that execution of the script is not stopped.

 By using the Uptrends website, you consent to the use of cookies in accordance with our Cookie Policy.